liambloom/Comparisons/README.md

 In this readme, I will first outline what each of the two projects is, and then I will describe the challenges I faced creating the projects in each language.
 Keep in mind that these projects are small and fairly simple, to make it easy to transpile them.

+## Languages

+In this section I will give a basic overview of each of the languages I used, without talking about the projects.

+### JavaScript

+First introduced in 1995 in [Netscape](https://en.wikipedia.org/wiki/Netscape_Navigator) 2.0, it was designed to add scripting capabilities to static HTML and CSS webpages.
+While it is still used as the primary language in web development, it has been used for a variety of other purposes since the introduction of [Node.js](https://nodejs.org/en/) in 2009.
+Node.js is a server side runtime environment for javascript, using [google's V8 engine](https://v8.dev/).
+For these projects I used Node.js v13.11.0.

+For a more technical view of the language, it is a weakly dynamically typed language.
+It is object-oriented, and it uses a [JIT (just-in-time) compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation), meaning it is compiled at runtime.
+It is synchronous, but it does have many asynchronous and callback-based apis, especially in Node.js.
+The official spec is [ECMA-262](http://www.ecma-international.org/publications/index.html).

+### Java

 ## Projects

 In this section I will outline exactly what each project does, without using any code, only a description of the actual behavior.